minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 We'll install a CSS library to make it look a little better.

+- TIPS:
+  - About CSS/Component library
+    - In general, CSS libraries and component libraries serve different purposes in frontend development.
+    - CSS libraries, like Tailwind CSS, provide pre-built styles and classes that can be used to style HTML elements.
+    - Component libraries, like Bootstrap, provide pre-built UI components that can be used to create a consistent and professional-looking user interface.
+    - The choice between the two depends on the project requirements, personal preferences, and the level of customization needed.

 ### 1. Set up Tailwind CSS

 #### Install Tailwind CSS